angela6gr/First-Milestone-Project/README.md

 Each of them has a responsive design and a full size photo as a background, acting as a unifying theme throughout the website.
 The navigation bar includes my name on the left, which acts as a link to the Welcome Page, and the names of the other three pages on the right, which also link to the respective page.
-The footer contains my slogan an the left and the links to my company's website and social media accounts on the right.
+The footer contains my slogan on the left and the links to my company's website and social media accounts on the right.

 The Welcome Page includes a big background image of a bride and groom, the description of my work on top and a welcome message on the bottom.
 The minimal design aims to draw the eye to the impressive photo, to create a strong emotional response and invite the user to explore further.